BBC Birmingham News Feeds

 BBC Manchester News Feeds

-- Women's Champions League: Manchester City Women v Atletico Madrid
+- Women's Champions League: Arsenal and Manchester City eye quarter-final spots

 BBC Lincolnshire News Feed